 Have a plan for your time at CSUMB.

-- Jessica Pinales (firstname.lastname@example.org) is the academic advisor for CS students.
+- Vanessa Lopez (email@example.com ) is your academic advisor for CS program.
 She is your new best friend.
 Read her emails and follow her instructions/guidance.

 - Timeline for the next few months:

-- Ongoing: Email communication and remote appointments with Jessica
+- Ongoing: Email communication and remote appointments with Vanessa.

 - Center for Advising, Career and Student Success- Webinars and helpful resources

 Prepare, prepare & prepare